brikis98/yevgeniy-brikman-homepage/_posts/2020-09-01-the-inner-game-of-tennis.md

 ## Stop giving instructions, start visualizing

-- **To quiet self1, stop giving instructions to self2.** It's very common for self1 to be constantly telling self2 _how_ how to do something: e.g., "keep your wrist straight and follow through."
+- **To quiet self1, stop giving instructions to self2.** It's very common for self1 to be constantly telling self2 _how_ to do something: e.g., "keep your wrist straight and follow through."
 However, these instructions are in language, which self2 doesn't really speak; and besides, much gets lost in translation from actions to words.

 - **It's more effective to _visualize_ the result you want.** Self2 will figure out the how all by itself.